yekoko/ChatPDF-clone/README.md

 NEXT_PUBLIC_OPENAI_KEY=your-api-key
 ````

 **4. Run the development server:**

 ````
 npm run dev
 ````

-#### 5. Access the application:
+**5. Access the application:**
 Open http://localhost:3000 in your browser.
 ___

-### Usage
+## Usage

-1.Upload PDF: Drag and drop a PDF file or select it from your device.
+1. Upload PDF: Drag and drop a PDF file or select it from your device.

-2.Chat with AI: Ask questions about the document content through a chat interface.
+2. Chat with AI: Ask questions about the document content through a chat interface.

-3.Search Content: Use the semantic search feature to quickly find specific sections.
+3. Search Content: Use the semantic search feature to quickly find specific sections.
 ___

-### Key Libraries and Dependencies
+## Key Libraries and Dependencies
 •	**Next.js**: React framework for building fast and scalable web applications.

 •	**ShadCN**: UI library for Next.js, tailored with Tailwind CSS.